NetworkNerd1337/zixt/README.md

 7. **Configure Email Service**:

-Zixt uses SMTP to send verification emails for user registration.
+Zixt uses SMTP for email verification.
 Gmail is recommended, but other providers are supported.

 - **Set Up Gmail SMTP**:

-  - Ensure you have a Gmail account (e.g., `your.email@gmail.com`).
+  - Ensure a Gmail account (e.g., `your.email@gmail.com`).
   - Enable **2-Step Verification**:
     - Go to [Google Account > Security > 2-Step Verification](https://myaccount.google.com/security).
     - Enable using a phone number or authenticator app.